buildit/digitalrig-metal-aws/README.md

   * CONTAINER_PORT is the port that the application exposes (e.g. 8080)
   * CONTAINER_MEMORY is the amount of memory (in MiB) to reserve for this application (e.g. 512).
   * LISTENER_RULE_PRIORITY is the priority of the the rule that gets created in the ALB.
 While these won't ever conflict, ALB requires a unique number across all apps that share the ALB.
 See [Application specifics](#application-specifics)
+  * HEALTH_CHECK_PATH is the path that is checked by the target group to determine health of the container
   * (optional) REPO_BRANCH is the branch name for the repo - MUST NOT CONTAIN SLASHES!
   * (optional) SUBDOMAIN is placed in front of the DOMAIN configured in the .make file when generating ALB listener rules.
 Defaults to REPO.
-  * (optional) SLACK_WEBHOOK is a slack URL to which build notifications are sent.
-    > If not included, no notifications are sent.
-Be aware of this when issuing `make create-update` commands on existing stacks!

 ##### Deployed Applications